East Hero 2 MF.jpg

 5) We’ll meet!
 I will ask you what brings you into therapy and what your goals are.
 You can ask me anything and I will do my best to address your concerns.
 We will connect informally to get to know each other, but observe professional boundaries.

-What others are saying about my work:
+What others are saying

 “Veronika is a compassionate and caring EMDR practitioner.
 She is innately tuned into the needs of her clients.
 I recommend her to men and women who have experienced abusive childhoods and/or relationships and are yearning for big life changes.“